jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 TODO
 ^^^^
+* A : Refactoring : generalize for unsupervised algorithms
 * A : Refactoring : remove context ?
 * A : Refactoring visualisation ?
 * F : Load CSV : choose the separator.